karl-k-m/kapo/README.md

 This will create and start the Postgres and KaPo API containers.

 # UI
-UI is provided in this repository.
+A minimal UI is provided in this repository.
 Currently, KaPo does not provide a front-end deployment.
 So just open the index.html file in your client machine.
 If the backend runs on an external machine, you'll need to alter the URL-s in the script.js file to match that.
 ![image](https://github.com/user-attachments/assets/b45000cf-ff0f-47a4-8557-14650ad7eab3)